lsst/pipelines_lsst_io/getting-started/coaddition.rst

 .. tip::

-   As with the ``singleFrame`` pipeline, warping only needs the data from an input visit and the skymap each warp can be done independently of every other warp.
+   As with the ``singleFrame`` pipeline, warping only needs the data from an input visit and the skymap.
+   Each warp can be done independently of every other warp.
    That means it is a good candidate for running in parallel.
-   If you have access to more than one core for processing, specifying the `-j=<num cores>` argument will speed up this step.
+   If you have access to more than one core for processing, specifying the `-j<num cores>` argument will speed up this step.

 Coadding warped images
 ======================

 Now you'll assemble the warped images into coadditions for each patch with the ``assembleCoadd`` pipeline.
-As before, we will run with out a data query to process a subset of the data, but a selection can be made with the ``-d`` argument just as with warping.
+As before, we will run without a data query to process a subset of the data, but a selection can be made with the ``-d`` argument just as with warping.
 In this case the the ``-d`` arguement could be omitted since the coaddition process will only find the warps from the previous command and will thus only produce coadds for those patches.

 Run:

 .. code-block:: bash

-   pipetask run -b $GEN3_RC2_SUBSET_DIR/SMALL_HSC/butler.yaml -d "tract = 9813 AND skymap = 'hsc_rings_v1' AND patch in (38, 39, 40, 41)" -p $GEN3_RC2_SUBSET_DIR/pipelines/DRP.yaml#assembleCoadd -i u/$USER/warps -o u/$USER/coadds --register-dataset-types
+   pipetask run -b $RC2_SUBSET_DIR/SMALL_HSC/butler.yaml -d "tract = 9813 AND skymap = 'hsc_rings_v1' AND patch in (38, 39, 40, 41)" -p $RC2_SUBSET_DIR/pipelines/DRP.yaml#assembleCoadd -i u/$USER/warps -o u/$USER/coadds --register-dataset-types

 .. tip::